yug43-cpu/cpp-learning/02_Variables_&_Data_Types/README.md

-Variables & Data Types
+VARIABLES & DATA TYPES

-Learn about variables and different data types in C++
+Learn about variables and different data types in C++.

-Learn how to store, convert, and work with different types of data
+Learn how to store, convert, and work with different types of data.